nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   - Start time must be before end time
   - Appointment must be in the future
   - Must not overlap with existing appointments
+- The default status of an appointment when added is PENDING.
+See the [`updatestatus` command](#updating-status-of-an-appointment-updatestatus) to know more.

 **Examples:**